-In MMOs, on opposite ends of the spectrum you have two models for class design:
+In MMOs, on opposite ends of the spectrum there are two models for class design:

 - Each class supports very high customization, where the player can invest in particular skill trees / talents / abilities to support their preferred playstyle and capabilities.
 E.g. WoW, RIFT, SWTOR, WildStar